 What is the Average Electricity Bill in Texas?

 The average energy bill in Texas is much higher than the national average.
-That’s driven not so much by the cost of electricity (Texas has some of the lowest rates in the country) but by the usage level.
+That’s driven not so much by the cost of electricity, since Texas has some of the lowest rates in the country, but by the usage level.

-Combining the average electricity costper kWh in Texas multiplied by the average kwh per month in Texas, you will get the average electric utility bill in Texas.
-Let’s get started on the math!
+By multiplying the average electricity cost per kWh by the average kWh per month in Texas, you will get the average electric utility bill in Texas.
+We walk through the steps below.

 What is the average cost of electricity in Texas?

-The average cost of electricity in Texas is 12.28 cents per kWh.
-That’s based on EIA data for February 2022.
-That includes both regulated and deregulated Texas markets, and is electricity and delivery costs.
+The average cost of electricity in Texas is 15.55 cents per kWh.
+That’s based on EIA data for April 2025.
+That includes both regulated and deregulated Texas markets.
+The average is based on both electricity and delivery costs.
+You’ll see updated information below.

 Below you will find average electricity rates in Texas, updated daily with information on ElectricityPlans.com.
 This gives you a good idea of what to look for when shopping.